 Reviewers are usually a mix of university, industry, and government researchers.
 Almost always, the majority are academics.

-The program director reviews the proposal, the panel recommendation, and any ad hoc reviews, then makes a decision to fund or decline the proposal.
-The program directors are supposed to exercise judgment.
+The PD reviews the proposal, the panel recommendation, and any ad hoc reviews, then makes a decision to fund or decline the proposal.
+The PDs must exercise judgment.
 For example, a reviewer might appear to be a perfect match for a proposal -- but when the review comes in, it may be obvious that the PI's work conflicts with the reviewers work, and the reviewer is biased.

 Often the decision to fund involves deciding whether to fund the proposal at the full or reduced amount.
-The program director makes the decision based on the program budget, the proposals that have been funded, and the pending proposals.
-The program director completes a form to support the decision.
+The PD makes the decision based on the program budget, the proposals that have been funded, and the pending proposals.
+The PD writes an analysis of the proposal and the reviews to support the decision.
 The proposal goes to the division director who must concur with the decision for it to be official.
 You are notified by email once the decision is final.
 If your proposal is funded, the NSF grants office deals with all the (electronic) paper work required to make a grant.

 Note: A grant from NSF goes to the institution, not to the PI.
 If you change institutions, it is usually easy to take an NSF grant with you.
 However, you must negotiate with your current and future institution.
 NSF will not intervene in these negotiations.